luisarizmendi/rhel-edge-quickstart/demos/fdo-serverless-autoupdate/info.md

-2) Prepare the blueprint using the `blueprint-serverless.toml.example` as reference
+2) Prepare the blueprint using the `blueprint-serverless.toml.example` as reference including the ssh key and user information.

 Make a copy of the blueprint example file (ie, `cp blueprint-serverless.toml.example ../../blueprint.toml`) and include the SSH key and the password hash.